hakimifr/realmeUI-debloater/README.md

 How do I use it?
 - Setting up platform-tools:
-  1. Do a Google search on how to set up adb and fastboot for your linux distro.
+  1. Do a Google search on how to set up adb for your linux distro.
      For example:

      Fedora: `sudo dnf install android-tools`

-     Ubuntu: `sudo apt install adb fastboot`
+     Ubuntu: `sudo apt install adb`

-     *(Side Note: For Ubuntu, this might install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version.
-This is usually not needed though.)*
+     *Note: For Ubuntu, this might install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version.
+This is usually not needed though.*
   2. Enable USB debugging, this phone setting can be found in developer options.
   3. Connect the phone to your PC.
   4. Launch terminal and enter this command: `adb devices` (Check your phone, there should be a prompt asking you to grant USB debugging.
 Tick always allow and press allow.)